offbeatwp/documentation/basics__term_models.md

 #### `getMeta($key, $single = true)`

 Get a meta value of the term.
 The first attribute is the key of the meta.
-The second parameter is if you desire a single or multiple response.
+The second parameter is if you desire a single or multiple responses.
 Single is default.

 #### `setMeta($key, $value)`